Frequently Asked Questions

 What is the best way to give to Franciscan Health Foundation?

-There is no “best way.”
-Rather, there are many ways to give.
+There are many ways to give, and the best way for you may be different than the best way for someone else.
 You can write a check, use a credit card, transfer stock, bonds, retirement plan assets, or real estate.
 You can make a gift in your will or designate us as the beneficiary of an IRA.
-If you would like our help exploring gift opportunities, simply use the “contact us” button above to get in touch.
+If you’d like our help exploring gift opportunities, simply contact us to get in touch.

-How do I know how my gift will be used?
+Can I designate how my gift will be used?

 How can I find out more about making a gift of stock or including Franciscan Health Foundation in my estate plan?